non-Metric Multidimensional Scaling (nMDS)

 As always, reading the help file (accessible as ?vegan::metaMDS) is invaluable, as it is for all other ordination techniques.

-There’s a summary method available, but it is not particularly useful and I don’t display the output here:
+There is a summary method available, but it is not particularly useful and I do not display the output here:

-Although summary(spe_nmds) does not return anything interesting, the species and site scores are nevertheless available directly through the scores() command, and they can be plotted as layer in ggplot2 if need be:
+Although summary(spe_nmds) does not return anything interesting, the species and site scores are nevertheless available directly through the scores() command, and they can be plotted as a layer in ggplot2 if needed:

 $sites